-- Salt and pepper
+- Salt and freshly ground black pepper

-- 12 ounces ricotta salata cheese, fresh if possible, broken into chunks
+- 12 ounces ricotta salata* cheese fresh if possible, broken into chunks

-- 1/2 cups pecorino cheese shavings
+- 1/2 cup pecorino cheese shavings

-- 1 small bunch basil, leaves only
+- 1 small bunch basil leaves leaves only

-- 1 small bunch mint, leaves only
+- 1 small bunch mint leaves leaves only

 - Juice of 1 lemon

 - Have everything ready and on hand because you will layer the dish as you cook it.

 - Cut the zucchini into rounds about 1/4 inch thick.
 Heat 2 tablespoons olive oil in a large pan and cook the zucchini, in batches, until golden on each side and tender throughout.
 Season the zucchini with salt and pepper.
 Arrange the zucchini in a broad, shallow serving bowl and cook the next batch, adding more olive oil to the pan as needed.